USEPA/WNTR/documentation/hydraulics.rst

 WNTR contains two simulators: the EpanetSimulator and the WNTRSimulator.
 See :ref:`software_framework` for more information on features and limitations of these simulators.
+Additional hydraulic simulation options are included in :ref:`advanced_simulation`.

 EpanetSimulator
 -----------------
-The EpanetSimulator can be used to run EPANET 2.00.12 Programmer's Toolkit [Ross00]_ or EPANET 2.2.0 Programmer's Toolkit [RWTS20]_.
+The EpanetSimulator can be used to run a hydraulic simulation using the EPANET 2.00.12 Programmer's Toolkit [Ross00]_ or EPANET 2.2.0 Programmer's Toolkit [RWTS20]_.
 EPANET 2.2.0 is used by default and runs demand-driven and pressure dependent hydraulic analysis.
 EPANET 2.00.12 runs demand-driven hydraulic analysis only.
 Both versions can also run water quality simulations, as described in :ref:`water_quality_simulation`.